EvSecDev/SCMP/README.md

 - One-time manual deployment to specific hosts and/or specific files
 - Fail-safe file deployment - automatic restore of previous file version if any remote failure is encountered
 - Deploy all (or a subset of) relevant files (even unchanged) to a newly created remote host
+- Group hosts together to allow single universal configuration files to deploy to all or a subset of remote hosts
 - Concurrent SSH Connections to handle a large number of remote hosts (and option to limit concurrency)
 - Support for regular SSH servers (if you don't want to use the Deployer program)
 - Key-based SSH authentication (by file or ssh-agent, per host or all hosts)